LordFildzhion/NSU_C_labs/README.md

 # NSU_labs
-This is my labs in NSU (on 1st semester)
+This is my labs in NSU (on 1st and 2nd semesters)